Frequent Drunk Driving Topics, Consequences for 1st, 2nd, 3rd Offense, Refusing Chemical Test

 breath test.jpg

-1. The person loses his right to have an independent blood alcohol test.
+• The person loses his or her right to have an independent urine or blood test conducted.

 Michigan Implied Consent Law (Michigan Compiled Law 257.625c)